tfabris/BlueGigaEmpeg/README.txt

 Though this is counterintuitive: Sometimes you don't press that RESET/PAIR button at all.
 Sometimes, instead, you do the pairing when the RESET/PAIR LED is not lit.
 There are some stereos which need you to initiate pairing solely on the car stereo's touch screen.
-Mine is one of these types of stereos.
+My Honda is one of these types of stereos.
 In my case, for initial pairing with my car stereo the first time, I don't press the RESET/PAIR button at all except for the purpose of erasing previous pairings.
 I just go to my car's touch screen, tell it to pair with the Bluetooth device named "empeg Car", and it works.
-After that, it reconnects automatically each time I get in the car and start it up (though it takes a moment to connect).
+After that, it reconnects automatically each time I get in the car and start it up.

-Some Bluetooth stereos DO need you to press that RESET/PAIR button on the BlueGigaEmpeg, which should light the LED for about 30 seconds, during which time you should also put your stereo into pair mode.
+Some Bluetooth stereos still need you to press that RESET/PAIR button on the BlueGigaEmpeg, which should light the LED for about 30 seconds, during which time you should also put your stereo into pair mode.